Republic of the Congo entry requirements for Japan passport holders

 May be checked

 Japanese passport holders need a visa to enter the Republic of the Congo.
-You must arrange this before you travel — there is no visa on arrival for Japanese citizens as of 2026.
+You must arrange this before you travel — there is no visa-on-arrival or eVisa option for Japanese citizens.
+Plan ahead and apply through the nearest Congolese embassy or consulate.

 Entry requirements